jasPerSh122902/BattleArenaExersice/The Battle Area Documentation.md

 >+ *Name* : GetITemName() string[]
 >>+ Description : Get the item names with a string array.

+The shop file has the shop that can be acessed by the player in the game.

 + $File Name$ : Shop.cs
 >+ *Name* : gold float